The story behind Inspire … meet Lauren & John Schifferdecker

 They truly practice what they preach and know firsthand the power of counseling for their marriage, family, professional success and general well being.

-They’ll be the first to tell you, they couldn’t have made it without therapy.
+They’ll be the first to tell you, they couldn’t have made it where they are today– professionally or personally–without therapy.